The biggest lie we tell ourselves is that we’ll just have one slice of pizza.

 Address: 25 Bold Street, L1 4DN

 We’re living in pop-up mania and once you come across Little Furnace, you become very pleased the pop-up world has had an osmosis into the pizza world.
-Little Furnace just recently got the keys to their own place and will be open on Smithdown Road very soon but you can find them at Baltic Market, in Cains Brewery, slinging out pizzas Thursday to Sunday.
+Little Furnace just recently got the keys to their own place and now call Smithdown Road home as well as pizza residency at Baltic Market, in Cains Brewery, slinging out pizzas Thursday to Sunday.
 Out of all their pizzas there is one we hold closely to our heart and our hands and it’s the Greek pizza with feta cheese, peppers and a balsamic drizzle but truth be told, they’re all pretty phenomenal.

 Address: Stanhope Street, Cains Brewery, L8 5XJ